StrongSORT: Make DeepSORT Great Again: Introduction

-In this paper, we revisit the classic seperate tracker DeepSORT \cite{wojke2017simple}, which is among the earliest methods that apply the deep learning model to the MOT task.
-It's claimed that DeepSORT underperforms compared with state-of-the-art methods because of its outdated techniques, rather than its tracking paradigm.
-We show that by simply equipping DeepSORT with advanced components in various aspects, resulting in the proposed \emph{StrongSORT}, it can achieve new SOTA on popular benchmarks MOT17 \cite{milan2016mot16} and MOT20 \cite{dendorfer2020mot20}.
+To solve the above problems, this paper presents a simple but effective MOT baseline called StrongSORT.
+We revisit the classic TBD tracker DeepSORT \cite{wojke2017simple}, which is among the earliest methods that apply a deep learning model to the MOT task.
+We choose DeepSORT because of its simplicity, expansibility and effectiveness.
+It is claimed that DeepSORT underperforms compared with state-of-the-art methods because of its outdated techniques, rather than its tracking paradigm.
+To be specific, we first equip DeepSORT with a strong detector \cite{ge2021yolox} following \cite{zhang2022bytetrack} and embedding model \cite{luo2019strong}.
+Then, we collect some inference tricks from recent works to further improve its performance.
+Simply equipping DeepSORT with these advanced components results in the proposed \emph{StrongSORT}, and it is shown that it can achieve SOTA results on the popular benchmarks MOT17 \cite{milan2016mot16} and MOT20 \cite{dendorfer2020mot20}.